HRItdy/VLA_Replication/README.md

 All files need to be updated.
 The newest version is on the remote training server.

 ## Dataset conversion
-We used Diffusion policy to collect data, and use... to convert .... rld5 repo provides conversion from ... to ...
+We used Diffusion policy to collect data, and use https://github.com/kpertsch/rlds_dataset_builder to build rlds dataset.
-Pi0 provide libero to...

 ## OpenVLA
 1. The main thing is to register the dataset, define the structure (key-value mapping) of different rlds datasets (shown in the config.py).